mamaz/unit-testing/PITCHME.md

 +++

-# It forces you to design!
+# It forces you to design your program!

 +++